zachmay/inventorium/report.md

                        Just a  -> read a
 ```

 This `IO` action takes an environment variable name and a default value of type `a`.
-The type `a` must implement the typeclass
+The type `a` must implement the `Read`
-`Read` so that we can convert any possible `String` value we retrieve into the native Haskell type `a`.
+typeclass so that we can parse the value of that environment variable retrieve into a native Haskell type `a`.
 We use `lookupEnv`
 to look up the value of the variable `env` in the current environment, yielding a `Maybe String`.
 If the environment variable
 was not defined, we get `Nothing` and yield the default value.
 If we find a value, we parse that string into a native value
-using the `read` function provided by the `Read` typeclass and yield the result.
+using the `read` function provided by the `Read` typeclass and yield the that.

 Now we need to configure our database connection pool.
 Rather than repeatedly opening and closing database connections, we
-instead create a pool of them.
-When a handler needs to communicate with the database, it requests a free connection and releases
+instead create a pool of them that are kept open throughout the lifetime of the server process.
+When a handler needs to
-that connection when it is finished.
-The `makePool` function creates our connection pool:
+communicate with the database, it requests a free connection, releasing it back to the pool when finished.
+The `makePool` function initializes a pool of database connections; it ishard-coded to allocate four connections, but
+this value could be configured via an environment variable.

 ```
 makePool :: IO ConnectionPool